 For many travellers, the moment the plane takes off is when their holiday really begins.
 It’s an increasingly rare slab of time to relax, watch a movie, read a book, have a short daytime snooze – or, if the flight’s long enough, to do all of those.

 But for business travellers, much of that time in the air is given over to work.
-Some argue that it’s even more productive than being on the ground because you can focus for hours on a single project without phone calls or emails.
+Some argue that it’s even more productive than being on the ground because you can focus for hours on a single project without phone calls or interruptions from other workers.

 1. Charge your laptop at the airport lounge

-Yes, the very latest laptops boast battery life lasting over eight hours.
+Yes, the very latest laptops make claims of ‘all day’ battery life.